-23. That portion of salary or wages which an employee contributes under a plan which provides for an employee's election to contribute a portion of his/her salary or wages to receive a benefit in lieu of receiving the cash is taxable.
+25. That portion of salary or wages which an employee contributes under a plan which provides for an employee's election to contribute a portion of his/her salary or wages to receive a benefit in lieu of receiving the cash is taxable.
 The actual amount the employee elects not to receive in cash is the amount which is taxable and shall be included as gross salary or wages when filing the tax return with this Bureau, as the employee has constructive control of the cash.

-This amount is to be included in the W-2 total for local wages and the applicable earned income tax is also to be withheld on this portion of the employee's gross salary or wages.
+This amount is to be included in the W-2 total for local wages and the applicable earned income/compensation tax is also to be withheld on this portion of the employee's gross salary or wages.

-24. Back pay awards when the payment represents salary, wages, commissions, bonuses, incentive payments, fees, tips or other compensation to which the employee is entitled for services rendered.

-25. All other forms of compensation or remuneration for an employee's services rendered, whether this compensation is received directly or through an agent and whether it is paid in cash, property or services.
+- 26. Back pay awards when the payment represents salary, wages, commissions, bonuses, incentive payments, fees, tips or other compensation to which the employee is entitled for services rendered is taxable.
+However, back pay and retroactive wage increases which have been proven to constitute punitive damages are generally not taxable. - 27.
+All other forms of earned income/compensation or remuneration for an employee's services rendered, whether this compensation is received directly or through an agent and whether it is paid in cash, property or services.
 This shall include prizes and awards when the recipient has rendered substantial service as a condition to receive the prize or award.
 The manner of employment, or the rate of payment, or the kind of payment will not cause the person to be exempt from the applicable tax.
 Compensation received in the form of property shall be taxed at its fair market value at the time of receipt.
-In the event that payment received by an employee consists of a portion of this payment for services rendered ("the earnings component") and a portion that is not attributable to remuneration or compensation for services rendered, then only the earnings component shall be subject to TAX.
+In the event that payment received by an employee consists of a portion of this payment for services rendered ("the earnings component") and a portion that is not attributable to remuneration or compensation for services rendered, then only the earnings component shall be subject to TAX. - 28.
+Covenants not to compete which arise "within an employment relationship," such as when an employee signs a covenant not to compete with his or her employer if and when he or she is no longer employed.
+(Example: In such a case, the consideration for the agreement is usually provided at the time the agreement is executed, and often consists of the employment itself).